jjinux/doc-code-verify/README.md

 doc-code-verify will check that the given source code between the begin and end tags are identical for each example.
-If there are any differences, doc-code-verify display the two versions and allow the user to make corrections accordingly.
+If there are any differences, doc-code-verify will display the two versions and allow the user to make corrections accordingly.
 The DOCUMENTATION and CODE directories will not be changed.

 Details